sleepylee/ror-practice-shoutr/README.md

 - To add a new Shout (Tweet) model with: [body] and [user](reference) `$ rails g model Shout body user:references` after you have ensure your migration file met expectations, run db:migrate

+- To update a schema of the db, says we want to enforce a field NOT null, run a new migration `$ rails g migration AddNullFalseToShout` then go update inside the migration file it just created: `..._add_null_false_to_shout.rb`, then db:migrate `$ rails db:migrate`